Faculty-Vocational & Technical-Construction & Building Trades

 Position Summary Information

-Adjunct faculty are professional educators who have the primary responsibility of fulfilling the Texas Southmost College’s (TSC) mission, vision, values and goals of providing a quality education, for all students enrolled at the College.
+Adjunct Faculty are professional educators who work on a limited basis and have the primary responsibility of fulfilling the Texas Southmost College’s (TSC) mission, vision, values and goals of providing a quality education for all students enrolled at the College.
 The relationship of the adjunct faculty member to the student is one of leader, teacher, advisor, and facilitator of learning.
-Adjunct faculty members are responsible to the College President through a chain of command and accountable to the College’s policies and procedures.
+Adjunct Faculty members are responsible to the College President through a chain of command and accountable to the College’s policies and procedures.

 Essential Duties and Responsibilities